luke-chapman/ninja-taisen/README.md

 If you're happy to develop the library broadly in the style described above, please do get involved / get in touch.
 I've raised [issues](https://github.com/luke-chapman/ninja-taisen/issues) for my current ideas here - consider them a [starter for ten](https://en.wiktionary.org/wiki/starter_for_ten).

 ## Local environment setup
+You'll need both a Python and Rust development environment work on this project.
+Getting this working is non-trivial and there are different ways to go about it - my approach is detailed below.

+### Pre-requisites
-First clone this repo:
+Clone this repo:
 ```
 git clone https://github.com/luke-chapman/ninja-taisen
 ```

-Next, install Python 3.12 or newer on your machine.
+Install Python 3.12 or newer on your machine (NB I'm sticking to 3.12, as matplotlib crashes on 3.13 for me).
 I recommend the [official, canonical versions](https://www.python.org/downloads/).

+Install Rust on your machine.
+I did this by installing [RustRover](https://www.jetbrains.com/rust/) on my machine.
+I'd really recommend this IDE and it's free for non-commercial use.

+### Building the package

 Now we need to make a Python [virtual environment](https://docs.python.org/3/library/venv.html) with some additional packages on top of the core installation.
 Open a terminal, `cd` to your location of choice, then run:
 ```